mmai/arbre-integral/www/wp-content/plugins/coming-soon-page/readme.txt

 *   Title(SEO) - Type here the Title for Search engines(It will be visable for search engines).
 *   Favicon - Here you can upload favicon for coming soon page.
-*   Enable Search Robots - Here you can enable or disable coming soon page for search robots.
+*   Enable Search Robots - Here you can enable or disable coming soon page for search robots(If you disable this option then your website will disappear from search engines).
 *   Meta Keywords - Type here meta keywords for coming soon page.
 *   Meta Description - Type here meta description for coming soon page.